-Search Engine Optimization (SEO) is the process of improving the volume or quality of traffic to a web site from search engines via "natural" or un-paid ("organic" or "algorithmic") search results as opposed to search engine marketing (SEM) which deals with paid inclusion.
+Background information: Search Engine Optimization (SEO) is the process of improving the volume or quality of traffic to a website from search engines via "natural" or un-paid ("organic" or "algorithmic") search results as opposed to search engine marketing (SEM) which deals with paid inclusion.
 Typically, the earlier (or higher) a site appears in the search results list, the more visitors it will receive from the search engine.
 SEO may target different kinds of search, including image search, local search, video search and industry-specific vertical search engines.
 This gives a web site web presence.
-Read more through http://en.wikipedia.org/wiki/Search_engine_optimization.
+Read more at http://en.wikipedia.org/wiki/Search_engine_optimization.

-However Tiki does provide a growing range of tools that automate or make easier the management of key aspects of a site that 'help' the indexing processes, as follows:
+However, Tiki does provide a growing list of tools that automate or make easier the management of key aspects of a site that 'help' the indexing processes, as follows:

-- the Meta Tags admin is the first place to start where:
+- The Meta Tags admin pagae is the first place to start where:

-- universal keywords (ie which will applied to every page) can be entered, or more usefully
+- Universal keywords (i.e., those applied to every page) can be entered or, more usefully,

-- Freetags applied to individual pages can also be applied as keyword meta tags to the page
+- Tags (freetags) applied to individual pages can also be applied as keyword meta tags to the page

-- the option to use the wiki page description as the description meta tag — which obviously takes some effort but is better than just applying a default to every page
+- The option to use the wiki page description as the description meta tag — which obviously takes some effort but is better than applying a default to every page.

 - Automated description meta tags are applied to: